zeldin/Mega99/README.md

 The speech synthesizer is included and functional.

+### 32K RAM expansion

+The 32K RAM expansion is included and always enabled.

 # Running on Nexys A7

 The core can also be used on a Nexys A7 or Nexys 4 DDR board.
 Use the `mega99_nexys_a7_50t.bit` bitstream for Nexys A7 50T and
 `mega99_nexys_a7_100t.bit` for Nexys A7 100T or Nexys 4 DDR.

+### SD card

+In addition to the ROM images, the file `mega99sp.bin` should also be placed on the SD card when using the Nexys board.
+This is the main program for the service processor, which handles ROM loading and the OSD menu.
+It is possible to run Mega99 without `mega99sp.bin`, but then many features become unavailable, including all OSD functionality and the ability to load ROMs from zip files.

 ### Keyboard